Wall Street Week Ahead: Bruised U.S. banks expected to report third quarter earnings decline | MarketScreener

 By Sinéad Carew

-While strength in mortgage banking and cheap valuations could provide support to the S&P 500 bank index <.SPXBK>, its performance depends on what reassurance executives provide on credit conditions, the outlook for loan growth and their ability to reduce deposit costs during their conference calls.
+While strength in mortgage banking and cheap valuations could provide support to the S&P 500 bank index, its performance depends on what reassurance executives provide on credit conditions, the outlook for loan growth and their ability to reduce deposit costs during their conference calls.

 Tuesday brings third quarter profit reports from Citigroup Inc, Wells Fargo and Co, JPMorgan Chase & Co, and Goldman Sachs.
 Bank of America reports on Wednesday.